brodie-neuro/EEG-Active-Cognitive-Fatigue-Pipeline/EXCLUSIONS.md

 ## Implementation Notes

 - H2 alpha-gamma exclusions for this dataset are centralised in `alpha_gamma_pac.analysis_excluded_subjects` in `eeg_pipeline/config/parameters.json`.
+- The H2 R inference script reads this exclusion set when `jsonlite` is available and falls back to the same current IDs if the config cannot be read.
 - The H2 exclusion set is applied by `09b_alpha_gamma_pac_emg_corrected.py` and `15_emg_alpha_gamma_correlation.py`.
 - The H3 P3b exclusion is applied at the H3 inference/reporting stage.
 P3b feature extraction and P3b QC still retain the participant for audit.
 - Raw feature tables are not deleted or rewritten as the primary exclusion mechanism.
 Analysis-stage filtering is preferred so that QC review remains transparent.